• Little Wife in the Woods: Simple Recipes, Natural Wellness, and Mom Life

 Or learn to make your own sourdough starter from scratch here in this blog post and grab my Beginner’s Guide to Sourdough with all the information you need to get started!

-Getting the Perfect Christmas Tree Shape
+Getting the Perfect Shape for Sourdough Christmas Tree Bread

 1. Roll the dough into an oval, or almost egg shape on a heavily floured surface.